 Orchard Trailers FAQ

-Can I pull a gooseneck trailer with a short bed truck?
+Can I pull a fifth wheel or gooseneck trailer with a short bed truck?

 In most cases yes, however you need to see your dealer about the specific truck and trailer combination.

 Do I need to register my trailer as I would my car?